-The Division of Cardiology vows its commitment to recognize and nurture merit, talent, and achievement by supporting diversity, inclusion, and equitable opportunity in its education, clinical care, and administration, as well as research and creative activity.
+The Division of Cardiology vows to uphold its commitment to recognize and nurture merit, talent, and achievement by supporting diversity, inclusion, and equitable opportunity in its education, clinical care, research and administration.
+Our Division values diverse experiences, creative activity and unique perspectives from all of our faculty and staff.

-Vision: Our cardiovascular programs will allow patients with cardiovascular disease to live normal lives without suffering
+Vision: Our cardiovascular programs will allow patients with cardiovascular disease to live vibrant lives free of the burdens of cardiovascular disease.

 Quality and diligence